wix-incubator/wix-react-tools/docs/class-decor/middleware.md

 # middleware

-allows adding middlewares to methods, in order to control a method's:
+add a middleware to a method, in order to control a method's:
  - Exception / error handling flow
  - global context of execution (i.e wrap the original method in `runInContext` or mobx [action](https://mobx.js.org/refguide/action.html))
  - filtering/implementation (a middleware may invoke a different business logic than the original method)